 · Refresh window coverings.
 To revive dusty drapes, take them down, remove hooks and run them through an air-fluff cycle in the dryer with a damp towel (to attract the dust) for 15 minutes.
 Re-hang immediately.
 Wipe blinds with a damp cloth.

-Official Center for Disease Control guidelines on cleaning and disinfection can be found here.
+Official Center for Disease Control guidelines on cleaning and disinfection can be found on the CDC website.

 Want More Information?